Ayanprogrammer11/Activity-Tracker/README.md

 **This software is for Educational Purposes only!**

 It's important to note that using such a software on others devices without the owner permission could potentially infringe on individual privacy rights and could be considered illegal in some jurisdictions.

+***The Data wont be stored in my Database, dont worry.
+You can see the code, i had removed my credentials and you'll use your own credemtials for storing Data***

 ## Features

 - Realtime Data Storing